Anthony Eden: Legacy

 Rothwell believes that Eden should have cancelled the Suez invasion plans in mid-October, when Anglo-French negotiations at the United Nations were making some headway, and that in 1956 the Arab countries threw away a chance to make peace with Israel on her existing borders.

 Recent biographies put more emphasis on Eden's achievements in foreign policy and perceive him to have held deep convictions regarding world peace and security, as well as a strong social conscience.
-Rhodes James applied to Eden Churchill's famous verdict on Lord Curzon (in Great Contemporaries): "The morning had been golden; the noontime was bronze; and the evening lead.
+Rhodes James applied Churchill's famous verdict on Lord Curzon (in Great Contemporaries) to Eden: "The morning had been golden; the noontime was bronze; and the evening lead.
 But all was solid, and each was polished until it shone after its fashion".

 Both Eden Court, Leamington Spa, built in 1960, and Sir Anthony Eden Way, Warwick, built in the 2000s, as well as the Eden Arms Hotel in Eden's hometown of Rushyford, are named in his honour.